havocp/xsbt-wiki/Commands.md

 # Parsing and tab completion

 The second key component to a command is parsing and tab completion.
-These are specified using parser combinators or convenience methods for basic cases.
+These are specified using parser combinators or using the convenience methods for basic cases.
 This section describes the parser combinators.

 If you are already familiar with Scala's parser combinators, the methods are the same except that their arguments are strict.
 There are two additional methods for controlling tab completion that are discussed at the end of the section.

 Parser combinators build up a parser from smaller parsers.
-A `Parser[T]`, in its most basic usage, is a function `String => Option[T]`.
+A `Parser[T]` in its most basic usage is a function `String => Option[T]`.
-It accepts a `String` to parse and produces a value wrapped in `Some` if parsing succeeds, or `None` if it fails.
+It accepts a `String` to parse and produces a value wrapped in `Some` if parsing succeeds or `None` if it fails.
 (Error handling and tab completion make this picture more complicated.)

 The following examples assume the imports: